 My personal routine involves: drinking a glass of water, doing a short yoga video, and then taking a hot shower.
 While in the shower I take a few deep breaths, indulge in some nice shower oil, and then I get out and put on a fresh outfit.

-Experiment and find your own ‘restart’ routine—read a set of favourite quotes or mantras, go for a walk around the block, meditate, or make a hot beverage—but whatever you choose, approach your routine with the intention of letting go and starting fresh.
+Of course, experiment and find your own restart routine—read a set of favourite quotes or mantras, go for a walk around the block, meditate, or make a hot beverage—but whatever you choose, approach your routine with the intention of letting go and starting fresh.

-This is a go-to trick when I’m feeling anxious but can’t really define why: I go somewhere that makes me feel small.
-I prefer to get out into nature – among the big trees, blue skies, and mountains if I’m lucky – but I can also invoke the same feeling getting lost in the city.
+This is a go-to trick when I’m feeling anxious but can’t define why: I go somewhere that makes me feel small.
+I prefer to get out into nature (among the big trees, blue skies, or mountains if I’m lucky), but I can also invoke the same feeling by getting lost in the city.

-This might not work for everyone, but when I’m reminded how big and beautiful the world is, it makes me feel small – and my stress and worries feel smaller too.
+Or when I don’t have the freedom to go exploring?
+Even just taking a few minutes to look out the window helps me a lot.
+I’m reminded how big and beautiful the world is, and it makes me feel small (and my stress and worries feel smaller too).

 Studies have shown a link between sounds, smells and memories—so why not use this to our advantage?
-Try creating playlists that remind you of happy times, like a relaxing holiday or a special day with loved ones – or try using special scents to signal to your brain that it’s time to relax!
+Try creating playlists that remind you of happy times (like a relaxing holiday) or use special scents that signal to your brain that it’s time to relax.

-I don’t know about you, but I love everything about love – so one guaranteed way to put a smile on my face when I’m feeling down is to write a love note.
-Sometimes I write to myself, sometimes to my husband, sometimes to the little one in my tummy or to another friend or family member.
+I am a very sentimental person, so one guaranteed way to put a smile on my face when I’m feeling down is to write a love note.
+I like to write to myself, my husband, my babies or even my friends.

-PS: Bonus points if you decide to share your letter – it will put the smile on someone else’s face too!
+Bonus points if you decide to share your letter.
+Then you get to put a smile on someone else’s face too!

 One of the simplest things you can do for yourself is to take a few minutes and focus on your breathing.

-In fact, try it right now!
-Close your eyes, take a deep breath, and really notice the way it feels passing through your body.
+In fact, try it right now: close your eyes, take a deep breath, and notice the way it feels passing through your body.
 Do you feel better?

-When I first started experimenting with self-care, I would use it to reward myself for doing something I didn’t really feel like doing (ie: I’ll take a nap or write in my journal once I finish vacuuming or editing a blog post!).
+When I first started experimenting with self-care, I would use it as a reward to entice myself to do things I didn’t really feel like doing.
+For example, I’d promise myself I could take a nap or write in my journal once I finished washing the dishes or clearing out my inbox.

-There are a few variations on this idea – a self-care plan, or a self-care box – but whatever format you decide on, the idea is simple: plan and prepare for when you’re feeling [insert difficult emotion here].
+There are a few variations on this idea (such as a self-care plan or a self-care box) but regardless, the idea is simple: plan and prepare for when you’re feeling [insert difficult emotion here].

-For example, you might have a collection of favourite quotes, a list of favourite blog posts, and a playlist you turn to when you’re not feeling confident.
+For example, you might have a collection of favourite quotes, a list of favourite blog posts, and a playlist you turn to when you’re struggling with confidence.

 Or you might have a go-to meditation, a favourite candle, and an inspiring poem you turn to when you’re feeling overwhelmed.

-There are a million different combinations/formats that might work for you; you could create a folder on your laptop, write a list in your journal, or stash a keepsake box in your dresser.
-Find what works for you when you need it most!
+There are a million different combinations and practical ways of making this work.
+You could create a folder on your laptop, write a list in your journal, or stash a keepsake box on your dresser.
+As always, find what works for you when you need it most.

-We’re used to thinking of self-care in a soft, gentle light – meditation, candles, journals, etc. – but keep in mind this isn’t the only way to practice self-care.
-Sometimes one of the best ways to take care of yourself is to check something tough off your to-do list.
+Most of us are used to thinking of self-care in a soft, gentle light (think meditation, candles, etc.) but keep in mind this isn’t the only way to practice self-care.
+Sometimes one of the most powerful thing you can do for yourself is to check something tough off your to-do list.

-It doesn’t have to be an epic project; sometimes something as simple as responding to an annoying email or making a doctor’s appointment is enough.
-The key is taking something tough off the table, so you get that “ahhhh” feeling of relief when you know it’s done and dusted.
+It doesn’t have to be an epic project.
+Sometimes something as simple as responding to an annoying email or making a doctor’s appointment is enough.
+The key is to take something tough off the table, so you get a feeling of relief when it’s done and dusted.

-Alternative idea: if it’s not something that really needs to be done, see if you can give yourself permission to simply cross it off your to-do list.
-Sometimes our ‘must do’s’ aren’t really as important as we think.
+Alternative idea: try giving yourself permission to simply cross a task off of your to-do list (without doing it!).
+Sometimes our must do’s aren’t really as important as we think.

-Late last year, I discovered Jack Kornfield, an author and meditation teacher.
-Over the past few months, I’ve been reading two of his books simultaneously – A Path with Heart: A Guide Through the Perils and Promises of Spiritual Life and Bringing Home the Dharma: Awakening Right Where You Are.
+A few years ago, I discovered Jack Kornfield, an author and meditation teacher.
+I’ve read two of his books: A Path with Heart: A Guide Through the Perils and Promises of Spiritual Life and Bringing Home the Dharma: Awakening Right Where You Are.